 ARE DOWN DUVETS AND PILLOWS GOOD OR BAD FOR ALLERGIES AND ASTHMA?

-Contrary to many preconceptions, down is the best choice for people who suffer from asthma or allergies.
+Contrary to many preconceptions, down can be the best choice for people who suffer from asthma or allergies.
 An allergy to down and feathers is extremely rare, and in nearly all cases the problem is a reaction to mites rather than to the down itself.
+Read on, and discover how a down duvet or pillow could be beneficial to your wellbeing.

-Traditionally, patients suffering from asthma have been advised to quit down duvets and pillows in favour of synthetic versions.
+Traditionally, patients suffering from asthma have been advised to avoid down duvets and pillows in favour of synthetic versions.

 the truth is: